salesforce-heroku-workshops/java-play-workshop/01-getting-started-with-your-app.md

 ## Run the play application

-  Once you have an application created, you can run the Play console.
+  Once you have created your play application, you can run it using the Play console.
 Go to the todo-app folder that has been created for your project and run the command:

         play

-  This launches the Play console and it reads the configuration of your Play project.
+  This launches the Play console which reads the configuration of your Play project.

 <a href="images/01x02-play-console.png"><img src="images/01x02-play-console.png" width="640"></a>